din14970/personal-site/content/pages/resume.md

           <a href="https://pypi.org/project/pyMatchSeries/"><h6>pyMatchSeries</h6></a>
         </div>
         <div class="col-md-10">
           A python wrapper around the C++ <a href="https://github.com/berkels/match-series">match-series</a> code for joint non-rigid-registration of images.
-Currently working on re-implementing the algorithm purely in python.
+Currently working on re-implementing the algorithm purely in python with the help of B. Berkels.
         </div>
       </div>
     </div>